 The General Resolution provides for the issuance of additional Bonds to be used for financing any corporate purpose including the financing of Mortgage Loans and Developments which are neither secured by Supplemental Security nor subsidized pursuant to a Subsidy Program.
 The General Resolution does not require Mortgage Loans to be secured by first mortgage liens on their respective Developments.
-A Mortgage Loan also may represent the Corporation's participation interest in a mortgage loan or the cash flow therefrom (see "2005 Series J Participant Interest," "2011 Participant Interest," "2014 Series B Participant Interest" and "2018 Series B Participant Interest" below).
-Moreover, the Corporation may withdraw Mortgage Loans and surplus revenues from the pledge and lien of the

-General Resolution upon the filing with the Trustee of a Cash Flow Statement or Cash Flow Certificate or, with respect to certain fees and Mortgage Loans, without the filing of a Cash Flow Statement or a Cash Flow Certificate.
+A Mortgage Loan also may represent the Corporation's participation interest in a mortgage loan or the cash flow therefrom (see "2014 Series B Participant Interest" and "2018 Series B Participant Interest" below).
+Moreover, the Corporation may withdraw Mortgage Loans and surplus revenues from the pledge and lien of the General Resolution upon the filing with the Trustee of a Cash Flow Statement or Cash Flow Certificate or, with respect to certain fees and Mortgage Loans, without the filing of a Cash Flow Statement or a Cash Flow Certificate.
 See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates."
-The information below is as of October 31, 2024.
-Subsequent to October 31, 2024, the Corporation has financed or acquired additional Mortgage Loans.
-See "Appendix D-1 - Table 8: Developments and Mortgage Loans Financed Under the Program Subsequent to October 31, 2024."
+The information below is as of April 30, 2025.